8red10/ME_405_Lab3/README.md

 ### Description
 This lab was beneficial in increasing our understanding in many areas.
-We implemented closed-loop control and visualized the response in an interactive GUI.
+We implemented closed-loop proportional control and visualized the response in an interactive GUI.
 The closed-loop control utilized a proportional controller to sense a motor encoder reeader and acutate a motor.
 The GUI utilized Tkinter to interact with the user and plot data.

 First, we designed a proportional controller class to provide closed-loop control for a DC motor and connected encoder reader.
 This class was written such that it